Submitted by admin on Fri, 04/06/2018 - 05:07

 To start us all off on the same page, let’s first lay out the difference between user interface (UI) and user experience (UX).

 User Interface refers to what the user (i.e. your member or prospective member) sees on screen.
-It refers to the elements on your association's website that the user interacts with.
-UI refers to the layout of the elements on screen, the navigation between web pages, the buttons and icons the user clicks on, and how the content is presented.
+It refers to the elements on your association’s website that the user interacts with.

 website engagement user interface

-User Experience, on the other hand, refers to how a user (i.e. your member or prospective member) feels when they are interacting with your website.
-The tangible UI elements on screen should, ideally, work in harmony to provide a pleasant experience for the user.
-A website that has complicated or unclear navigation is frustrating to users who can't find what they are looking for.
-Excessive scrolling to find the content you want, a scavenger hunt to find support or contact info, and web forms that are arduous to fill out.
+A website that has complicated or unclear navigation is frustrating to users who can’t find what they are looking for.
+Excessive scrolling to locate the desired content.
+A scavenger hunt to find support or contact information.
+Web forms that are challenging to complete.
 All turn-offs that offer a bad user experience that users will avoid.

-To illustrate, let's circle back to Amazon: The UX is far more than the search-browse-buy set up by the UI.
+To illustrate, let’s circle back to Amazon: The UX is far more than the search-browse-buy set up by the UI.
 Information is readily available and easy to find.
-The website offers options to get faster shipping, get notifications, return items, read reviews, see similar products, and so many other actions to help you make an enjoyable purchase with confidence, speed and ease.
+The website offers options to get faster shipping, get notifications, return items, read reviews, see similar products, and so many other actions to help you make an enjoyable purchase with confidence, speed, and ease.
 The website even remembers your preferences and offers suggestions on products you may be interested in!
-This site is smart and "cares" to pay attention to what you like.
+This site is smart and “cares” to pay attention to what you like.

 User Experience and Expectations

-It's the UX of your website and membership site that determines whether your users are happy with your service.
-How your website sets up and delivers on clear expectations will determine whether your users will come to rely on your association as a credible source of information and community, give you their business, and refer their peers to join as a member.
-When our membership site's user experience falls flat, our members will find what they are looking for somewhere else and are unlikely to stay members.
+It’s the UX of your website and membership site that determines whether your users are happy with your service.
+How your website establishes and meets clear expectations is important.
+This will influence whether users view your association as a reliable source of information and community.
+And, in turn, affects their likelihood of doing business with you and referring their peers to join as members.

-Thinking again to Amazon and its user experience: the user experience is predictable and generally positive.
+Thinking again about Amazon and its user experience: the user experience is predictable and generally positive.
 You get what you ordered in the time specified.
 The expectation is set, communication is clear, and a predictable experience creates satisfied customers.
 When the expected happens, we are comfortable and happy.
 A successful user experience!

 User Experience Best Practices